ArronBeale/CI_PP3_The_Simpsons_Quiz/README.md

 ## Acknowledgements

-Special thanks to the following:
+### Special thanks to the following:

-Code Institute for providing this learning platform.
+- Code Institute for providing this learning platform.
-My Mentor Mo Shami for the valuable guidance and advice.
+- My Mentor, Mo Shami for the valuable guidance and advice.
-CI Slack Community for assistance in any help or queries asked.
+- CI Slack Community for assistance in any help or queries asked.

-Special thanks to the following:
--

 [Back to Top](<#table-of-content>)